 Our Outreach Service allows us to distribute the equipment in our Resource Library to individuals, schools, hospitals, SALT's and carers, across Kent and into Sussex and London.
 This service is free of charge and the communication aids are loaned for a period of six weeks at a time.
 Please see the Outreach Services tab for more information.

 In December 2017, Find a Voice were awarded a three year grant to enable us to re-establish our Outreach Service.
-In May of 2018, we employed our new Oureach Development Manager, Marian who's salary is provided by the Children in Need grant.
+In May of 2018, we employed an Oureach Development Manager who's salary is provided by the Children in Need grant.

 "The ability to speak is one of the most fundamental things which define us as human beings.
 It is what allows us to fully describe our hopes, to define our fears and to express our love.
 Without a voice, life is diminished - yet for many people, often as a result of illness, communication is a challenge.
 No charity has done more than 'find a voice' to give practical help - to restore facet of human life, the ability to communicate"